-The automated system saves time compared to paper-based record keeping and manual tool searches, improves records accuracy and makes tool status information available in real-time.
+The automated system saves time compared to paper-based record keeping and manual tool searches, improves records accuracy, and makes tool status information available in real-time.

-It has slashed check-in/check-out time and has significantly reduced time spent searching for tools because it reduces the possibility of human error.
+It has slashed check-in/check-out time and has significantly reduced the time spent searching for tools because it reduces the possibility of human error.
 Integrating the solution into the enterprise’s other asset management and resource management systems has created even greater savings, including reduced maintenance time and costs.